Devonté Hynes

 EO

 I have one dirty question to ask.
-None of them in the past were dirty.
+None of the past ones were dirty.
+I’m curious about Mariah Carey.
+One, because I love her album Caution, which you produced on.

 DH